 There are a few requirements for fireflies to survive in a habitat:

--An area with low light at nighttime.
+-An area with low light.

 -An area with a thick underbrush or a thick forest floor (such as a high amount of leaves on the floor).